Powers of Attorney & Enduring Guardianship

 If you or someone you know or care about is considering appointing an Enduring or Ordinary Power of Attorney or would like to consider appointing an Enduring Guardian, it is important that you fully understand both the effect of the appointment and the responsibilities that come with being appointed.
 It also important that all necessary forms are completed correctly to ensure the appointment is legally valid.

-Our team of specialist Wills and Estates Sydney lawyers has considerable experience in assisting our clients with these important life decisions and is able to work with you to compassionately and clearly explain your options and prepare all necessary paperwork to ensure that any appointments are well thought out, clear and legally valid.
+Our team of Sydney Wills and Estates Lawyers have considerable experience in assisting our clients with these important life decisions and are able to work with you to compassionately and clearly explain your options and prepare all necessary paperwork to ensure that any appointments are well thought out, clear and legally valid.

-Please contact us if you have any questions or would like any assistance in this regard.
+Please contact us on (02) 9262 4003 for submit an online enquiry if you have any questions or would like any assistance in this regard.